davekilian/primer/basic/prog.md

 So far, all of our instructions have been referring to a 'current value.'
 What do we mean by that?

 In a computer, intermediate values that we are working on are stored in a subcircuit called a *register*.
-A register is just another network of interconnected transistors, except this network is designed to store binary numbers instead of operating on them.
+A register is just another network of interconnected transistors, except this network is designed to store binary numbers rather than operate on them.
 We use registers in our computer whenever we want to remember a binary number so it can be retrieved later.
 The act of changing the number a register holds is called a *store* or a *write*; the act of retrieving the number from the register is called a *load* or a *read*.

 > ### What's in a Name?
 >
 > You might wonder where the name "register" comes from.
 The answer is not entirely obvious, and there doesn't appear to be a definitive point in history at which the word came into use.
+>
-Historically, though, the word "register" meant something like "record:" for example, cash registers are devices that record how much cash the business has received, and many local newspapers are called, "The &lt;Some Place&gt; Register."
+> Historically, though, the word "register" meant something like "record."
+For example, cash registers record how much cash the business has received, and many local newspapers are called, "The &lt;Some Place&gt; Register."
 In a circuit, registers are involved in recording numbers, which might be why the word "register" was chosen for these subcircuits.

-Typically, a computer will have a few dozen registers, allowing the computer to track many intermediate values that the program is currently working on.
-On such a computer, instructions are typically expressed in terms of the registers they operate on; for example, `load A 6` might be human-readable shorthand for an instruction saying "store the binary value of 6 ($110$) in register $A$," and `add A B` might be shorthand for "load the values of registers $A$ and $B$, sum them, and store the result in register $A$."
+A computer will typically have a handful of registers, allowing the computer to track intermediate values that a program is currently working on.
+On such a computer, instructions are often expressed in terms of the registers they operate on; for example, `load A 6` might be human-readable shorthand for an instruction saying "store the binary value of 6 ($110$) in register $A$," and `add A B` might be shorthand for "load the values of registers $A$ and $B$, sum them, and store the result in register $A$."

-I'm sure you're getting tired of me saying it, but nonetheless: we will see how to implement a register as a transistor network in the next chapter.
-Along with everything else :-)
+I'm sure you're getting tired of me saying it, but: we will see how to implement a register as a transistor network later in this book :-)

 So what did we decide about programs and programmability?